 Welcome back all old students and staff, and a warm welcome to all our new students.

-Linpark welcomed 4 sets of twins to grade 8 this year.
+Linpark welcomed 4 sets of twins to grade 8 in 2016.

-The Head Forum were announced at Prize giving held on Friday 29 January 2016.
+Head Forum were announced at our Junior Prize Giving ceremony held on 27 January

 New Circuit Manager Visits School